FlipsideCrypto/xyz-models/README.md

 This model is intended to be used as a `POC` for showcasing the capabilities of using `Quantum Models` with a `streamine` backend wherein a single `DBT` model can be used for both `pull` and `push` based workloads.

-The is a `makefile` [directive](./Makefile#L2) for invoking the `POC` quantum model.
+There is a `makefile` [directive](./Makefile#L2) for invoking the `POC` quantum model.
 To invoke the model, run the following make command `make quantum-poc`.
 Invoking `make quantum-poc` will run the `POC` quantum model and the output will be as follows :

 ```sh
 make poc